ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-cloud-connector-delete.md

 {: #shared_zerto-cc-delete-prereq}

 * Review the following considerations before you delete Zerto Cloud Connector:
-   * The on-premises site is unpaired from the {{site.data.keyword.cloud_notm}} site and all workloads that are moved from the on-premises site are deleted.
+   * The on-premises site is unpaired from the {{site.data.keyword.cloud}} site and all workloads that are moved from the on-premises site are deleted.
    * All Virtual Protection Groups and the VMs replicated from the on-premises site to the {{site.data.keyword.cloud_notm}} site are deleted.
 * When you delete the ZCC, you unpair the on-premises workloads from {{site.data.keyword.cloud_notm}}.